 There are different ways to give radiation treatments.

 Most side effects get better after treatment ends.
 Some might last longer.
 Talk to your child’s cancer care team about what to expect during and after treatment.
-They should be able to help with any problems that come up.
+There may be ways to ease side effects.

-Chemo (KEY-mo) is the short word for chemotherapy (KEY-mo-THAIR-uh-pee), the use of drugs to fight cancer.
+Chemotherapy, or just chemo , is the use of drugs to fight cancer.
 The drugs are often given through a needle into a vein or taken as a pill.
 These drugs go into the blood and spread through the body.

-Chemo can also be put right into the CSF or right into the brain during surgery.
-Ask the doctor how your child will get chemo.
+Chemo can also be put right into the CSF during surgery.
+Ask the treatment team how your child will get chemo.

 Chemo is often given in cycles or rounds.
 Each round of treatment is followed by a break.
 Sometimes more than one chemo drug might be given.
 Treatment often lasts for many months.

-Chemo can make your child feel very tired, sick to the stomach, and cause their hair to fall out.
-But these problems go away after treatment ends.
+Chemo can make your child feel very tired, sick to their stomach, or cause their hair to fall out.
+It might also cause other problems.
+But these tend to go away after treatment ends.

 There are ways to treat most chemo side effects.
 If your child has side effects, talk to the cancer care team so they can help.

 Targeted drugs are made to work mostly on the changes in cells that make them cancer.
-These drugs affect mainly cancer cells and not normal cells in the body.
-They may help treat certain types of brain and spinal cord tumors even if other treatments don’t work.
+These drugs affect mainly tumor cells and not normal cells in the body.
+They may be used to treat certain types of brain and spinal cord tumors.

-Side effects depend on which drug is used.
-These drugs might make a child feel sick to the stomach and cause chills, fever, rashes, and headaches.
-Side effects go away after treatment ends.
+Side effects depend on which drug is used, but they tend to go away after treatment ends.

 There are ways to treat most of the side effects caused by targeted drugs.
 If your child has side effects, talk to the cancer care team so they can help.

-When your child has a tumor you might hear about other ways to treat it or treat your child’s symptoms.
+When your child has a tumor, you might hear about other ways to treat it or treat symptoms from it.
 These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, diets, and other things.
 You may wonder about these treatments.